peurpdapeurp/ndn-lite-android-support-library/README.md

 (it is assumed that you are using Android Studio):

 1) Clone this repository to your machine.
+2) Open the android_library_and_example application in Android Studio.
+3) Go to the Gradle tool window (if you cannot see it, go to View > Tool Windows > Gradle)
+4) In the Gradle tool window, go to android_library_and_example > ndnlitesupport > build, and double click on assemble.
+5) After assembling has finished, you should have an aar file for the ndnlitesupport library in the following directory:
+        <root repository directory>/android_library_and_example/ndnlitesupport/build/outputs/aar
-2) Inside of your Android Studio project, go to File > New > Module
+6) Inside of your Android Studio project, go to File > New > Module
-3) Select to "Import .JAR/.AAR Package"
+7) Select to "Import .JAR/.AAR Package"
-4) When selecting the .aar file to import, navigate to
+8) When selecting the .aar file to import, navigate to
     <root repository directory>/android_library_and_example/ndnlitesupport/build/outputs/aar/ndnlitesupport-debug.aar
-5) After pressing Finish, go to File > Project Structure, and go to the Modules section.
+9) After pressing Finish, go to File > Project Structure, and go to the Modules section.
 Click on your main application module, and go to the dependencies tab.
-6) Inside of the dependencies tab, click on the green plus sign on the right hand side of the window, and select to add a "Module dependency".
+10) Inside of the dependencies tab, click on the green plus sign on the right hand side of the window, and select to add a "Module dependency".
-7) Select ndnlitesupport from the window that pops up.
+11) Select ndnlitesupport from the window that pops up.

 You should now be able to use the library in your Android application.